-6.40 The aims and objectives in respect of these additional 'default arrangements' are summarised in the table below.
+6.41 The aims and objectives in respect of these additional 'default arrangements' are summarised in the table below.
 These objectives are in addition to the Overall Aims and Objectives and Investment Objectives stated for the general DC Section.

 Fund Trustees' aims and objective Growth Plus Fund (DSL) The fund's objective is to provide diversified exposure to a range of asset classes.
 Money Fund The fund is designed to provide capital stability by investing in a diversified portfolio of high credit quality short term fixed income and variable rate securities.
 All holdings in the fund are Sterling denominated.
-Lifecycle to Lump Sum Strategy This strategy is aimed at members targeting a lump sum cash withdrawal at retirement.
-Lifecycle to Annuity 2020 Strategy This strategy is aimed at members planning to take 25% of their savings as tax-free cash on retirement, using the remainder to buy an annuity.
-Lifecycle to Lump Sum 2020 Strategy This strategy is aimed at members targeting a lump sum cash withdrawal at retirement.
-Lifecycle to Drawdown 2020 This strategy is aimed at members who intend to take 25% of their defined contribution savings as tax-free cash on retirement, leaving the remainder invested for growth while they draw an income during retirement.
+Lifecycle to Annuity This strategy is aimed at members planning to take 25% of their savings as tax-free cash on retirement, using the remainder to buy an annuity.
+Lifecycle to Lump Sum This strategy is aimed at members targeting a lump sum cash withdrawal at retirement.
+Lifecycle to Drawdown This strategy is aimed at members who intend to take 25% of their defined contribution savings as tax-free cash on retirement, leaving the remainder invested for growth while they draw an income during retirement.

-- The Trustee, with advice from its Investment Consultant, considers the trade-off between risk and expected returns.
+- 6.42 The Trustee, with advice from its Investment Consultant, considers the trade-off between risk and expected returns.
 The additional 'default arrangements' were created due to mapping exercises completed by the Trustee.
-As part of any mapping exercise, the Trustee considers the appropriateness of the 'default arrangement' to ensure that the expected amount of risk (and commensurately the expected return) is appropriate given the age of the member and their expected retirement date. - 6.42 The Trustee has considered the investment risk associated with DC pension investment.
+As part of any mapping exercise, the Trustee considers the appropriateness of the 'default arrangement' to ensure that the expected amount of risk (and commensurately the expected return) is appropriate given the age of the member and their expected retirement date. - 6.43 The Trustee has considered the investment risk associated with DC pension investment.
 This risk can be defined as the uncertainty over the ultimate amount of savings available on retirement.
 A number of factors contribute to this uncertainty some of which (such as the amount of contributions paid and the length of time these contributions are invested) cannot be managed by the investment strategies made available to members.
 The specific risks pertaining to the additional default arrangements are identified in the table in 6.20.